phipgn/sloppy_test/README.md

 <img src="https://user-images.githubusercontent.com/22786385/115308701-5436ab00-a195-11eb-93ce-3a19d8cf00dd.png" width="500">
 <img src="https://user-images.githubusercontent.com/22786385/115308654-41bc7180-a195-11eb-9a8f-cca95c0219c3.png" width="500">

-You can configure to run the tests with chrome or firefox as well:
+You can configure to run the tests with chrome or firefox as well

 <img src="https://user-images.githubusercontent.com/22786385/115310887-d4124480-a198-11eb-80d8-b1f48b359a95.png" width="500">

 #### The TestNG pack: